simo026q/Motorbay.EntityFrameworkCore.Abstractions/README.md

 }
 ```

-This can be passed into the contructor of the `DatabaseRepository` or `ReadOnlyDatabaseRepository` class or registered as a singleton in the DI container.
+This can be passed into the constructor of the `DatabaseRepository` or `ReadOnlyDatabaseRepository` class or registered as a singleton in the DI container.

 #### Repository